What to expect from the 'iPhone Fold'

 Some folding Android devices have multiple positions for operation and even an external display for use when the main display is closed.
 While such operations would be a big departure from Apple's design philosophy, it is still possible Apple could adopt them.

-The "iPhone Fold" is rumored to launch sometime in 2023 or 2024.
+The "iPhone Fold" is rumored to launch sometime in 2025 or later.
 There's also a chance this device will only ever exist internally at Apple and never see the light of day.